behnamasadi/PythonTutorial/docs/packages.md

-Certainly!
-A Python package is a way of organizing related modules into a single directory hierarchy.
-In simpler terms, it's like a folder that contains multiple Python scripts and possibly other nested folders, with the purpose of organizing and grouping related functionalities.

 ## Anatomy of a Python Package:
 1. **Directory/Folder**: The main folder which contains all your Python scripts (or modules).
 This folder's name will be the name of your package.